Last updated on April 5th, 2019

-Coconut rice is cooked with aromatic herbs and then wrapped with banana leaves and grilled to perfection.
-I’m telling you the aroma of grilled banana leaves imparted to the rice is AMAZING !
-Unwrapping each packet to devour it is even more amazing !
+Coconut rice is cooked with aromatic herbs topped with chicken and basil and then wrapped with banana leaves and grilled to perfection.

 The prospect of doing outdoor activities this weekend is very promising!
 Can you believe that we are going to have a 50-60 F (about 12-15 Celcius) ?
 For three days in a row ?
 Here in Minnesota!
 In February!
 February is one of the coldest months for winter.
 Considering the -35 F windchill we had last month, this upcoming weather is definitely like a summer for us the Minnesotans!
 I’m telling you people are going to wear slippers and ditch their jackets (I’m talking about myself!).
 Sorry, I get a little carried away when I talk about weather during winter time!